design-automation/mobius-sim-funcs/documentation/io.md

 ## Geolocate

 **Description:** Set the geolocation of the Cartesian coordinate system.
+Does the same as the Geoalign function, but with alternate parameters.

+The Cartesian coordinate system is geolocated by defining two points:
+- The latitude-longitude of the Cartesian origin.
+- The counter-clockwise rotation around the Cartesian origin, in radians.

 **Parameters:**
   * *lat\_long:* Set the latitude and longitude of the origin of the Cartesian coordinate system.